 Bangiales – Karengo, nori, laver are some of the names applied to these economically and culturally valuable red algae.
 Our discoveries of diversity within the NZ members of the order Bangiales have led to a radical re-shaping of understanding of the relationships within this globally distributed order.
 Much research is still required on this intriguing group with many NZ species remaining to be described.

 Coralline algae – in the past 12 years research on calcified red algae have led to the development molecular identification tools, the first ecological study of rhodolith beds in NZ (internationally recognised biodiversity ‘hotspots’), and an overview of the state of current knowledge, as well as research on the impacts of ocean acidification.
 There are many reasons to investigate these algae – for example, coralline algae are known to play key roles in the metamorphosis of invertebrates (including paua, corals); as calcified organisms they are potentially vulnerable to the impacts of ocean acidification.

 Prasiolales – these small green algae are frequently found associated with guano deposits (marine birds and marine mammals).
 Our recent research has revealed greater diversity in NZ than previously understood – including the discovery of a new species in the NZ subantarctic that is the first representative of its genus in the southern hemisphere.
 The life histories and ecology of the NZ Prasiolales remain poorly understood.

 Gigartinaceae – these red algae include economically important carrageenophytes.
 In NZ we have a very high diversity within the family including many endemic species, a number of which remain undescribed.
-Research is underway on key species, with recent description of a NZ endemic genus that is sister to this family (Psilophycus).
+Several new genera are being investigated.

 Roberta D’Archino, Kate Neill & Judy Sutherland – NIWA; Chris Hepburn – Marine Science, University of Otago; Chris Cornwall - VUW